ke177409/Product-Analysis/README.md

 <img src="images/Top%2010%20countries.png" />

 Seven of the ten countries with the largest customer populations were in Asia.
-India, in particular, had the highest number of customers overall.
+India had the highest number of customers overall.
 Asia as a region exhibited a significantly higher total revenue when compared to other regions across the globe.

 <p align="center">
 <img src="images/Map%20Revenue%20by%20Region.png" width="550" height="450">